samber/do/README.md

 ### Service registration

-Services can be registered in multiple way:
+Services can be registered in multiple ways:

 - with implicit name (struct or interface name)
 - with explicit name